ben173j/HW/hw4/README1.md

 X_direction has to be positive

 Y_direction can be both positive and negative.
-If it is positive, the car park (P) is placed one row above the car(C), like the pict below,
+If it is positive, the car park (P) is placed in the upper row of the car(C),
-//
-//          | P |
-//   C

-if it is negative, it becomes like this
+if it is negative, the car park is placed in the lower row of the car
-//
-//   C
-//          | P |

 After the correct input has been given, user can enter 'r' from